2bt/fakesid/docs/tut-00/tutorial.md

 After startup, things should look just like shown in the image below.
-Notice the row of buttons on the top of the screen.
+Notice the row of buttons at the top of the screen.
 These are tabs to all the different views and each view deals with one aspect of the music creation.

 <img src="main-view.png">